-If the order arrived neatly packaged, undamaged, and the right quantities were sent to the customer, congratulations!
+If the order arrived neatly packaged, and undamaged, and the right quantities were sent to the customer, congratulations!
 Your business has one more happy customer.
 The way you package your products matters, and can drastically influence how a customer views your brand and company.

 Acquiring and Keeping Customers

-However, customer acquisition is just half the equation.
+Customer acquisition is vitally important to a business’s success, however, customer acquisition is just half the equation.
 Customer satisfaction and retention is the other half – which is equally as important, if not more important.

 A happy and satisfied customer often becomes the best marketing your brand or company could ever have.
 A business should take advantage of trying to impress its customers every chance they can.

 Your business may have spent years developing a product, growing its inventory balance, or expanding its product offering.
 This likely took a lot of hard work and deliberate effort, not to mention a great deal of capital.